 Post-Waterfall Treats and Eats

 One of the best parts of venturing out on a winter adventure is heading back inside to warm up and enjoy a well-earned treat.
 Thankfully, Grey County’s amazing local food and drink scene is ready and waiting for you after you explore our winter waterfalls.
-Consider a hot cocoa with chili at Casero Kitchen Table in Owen Sound, warm up with a Meredith’s Ginger Latte at the Ravenna Country Market, enjoy dinner overlooking Walter's Falls at The Falls Inn & Spa or visit Georgian Hills Vineyards or Coffin Ridge Boutique Winery for a wine and cheese tasting plate by the fire.
+Consider a hot cocoa with chili at Casero Kitchen Table in Owen Sound, warm up with a Meredith’s Ginger Latte at the Ravenna Country Market or visit Georgian Hills Vineyards or Coffin Ridge Boutique Winery for a wine and cheese tasting plate by the fire.
 For more ideas, visit the Eat section of our website.

 Stay the Night

 If you’d like to see several of our waterfalls, consider spending the night in Grey County for a weekend of adventure.
-The closest accommodation to a waterfall is The Falls Inn & Spa at Walter’s Falls.
-A stay here would put Walter’s Falls, Hoggs Falls and even our Owen Sound waterfalls (Inglis Falls, Jones Falls, Weavers Creek Falls) within reach.
+There are many small accommodation option that will put you within reach of our many waterfalls.
+You can stay right beside a rushing waterfall in Walter's Falls at The Falls Inn.
+This waterfall is only accessible to those staying at the Inn.
+A stay at Best Western Inn on the Bay or Cobble Beach Resort & Spa puts you close by to Hoggs Falls and even our Owen Sound waterfalls (Inglis Falls, Jones Falls, Weavers Creek Falls) within reach.
 The Village at Blue Mountain offers several great accommodation options and there are many great B&B’s around the Beaver Valley.
 The city of Owen Sound has also offers a wide range of accommodation options.
 Visit the Stay section of our website.

 This Winter Waterfall guide has been developed to assist in planning your visit to waterfalls throughout Grey County.
 Users of this guide are responsible for their own safety and use these routes and trails at their own risk.
 Each user should consider not only weather, road and trail conditions, but also his/her own level of fitness and experience.
 Please note that some waterfalls are harder to access during the winter months than others.
 Some parking lots may not be plowed, especially immediately after a heavy snowfall.
 The trails suggested are not maintained by the County of Grey, and caution should be practiced when using them.
 This guide is not intended as a guide for children or pets.